shaojunyu/DNA-probe-efficiency/README.md

 ## Usage

-Here are some simple and useful examples of how to use this tools.
+Here are some simple and useful examples of how to use this tool.
 For more options, please refer to the supported arguments.
 The main program contains two subcommands: `train` and `predict`.
 In the Train mode, you can train new models with the new dataset, and in the Predict mode, you can predict the efficiency of pre-trained models.

 ### - Train
   1. Train a new model with the input data and save the model to output.
 The model will only use the sequence features.